Skip to content

 Plugins execute arbitrary Python code in the same process as MindRoom.
 A malicious plugin has full access to your credentials, Matrix sessions, file system, and network.
 Only install plugins you trust and have reviewed.

 MindRoom plugins extend agents with custom tools, hooks, and skills.
-A plugin is a directory with a mindroom.plugin.json manifest, one or more Python modules, and optionally skill directories.
+A plugin is a directory with a mindroom.plugin.json manifest and optional Python modules or skill directories.
 Plugins are loaded from paths listed under plugins: in config.yaml.

 Plugin structure